spatie/docs.spatie.be-old/resources/views/laravel-event-projector/v1/handling-events/using-projectors.md

 ## Creating projectors

-Let's create your a projector.
-You can perform this artisan coomand to create a projector in `app\Projectors`.
+Let's create a projector.
+You can perform this artisan command to create a projector in `app\Projectors`.

 ```php
 php artisan make:projector AccountBalanceProjector